bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SignalHoodLength_0V5henCzj7ouBew9_bcs0i/Documentation.md

-Type of the cover of the signal lamp against glaring sun.
+Nominal length of the signal hood, which is the cover of signal lamp against glaring sun.